ZipCodeCore/TDD-AnimalFactory/README-InstallingIntelliJ.md

     * `brew cask install intellij-idea`
 3. Upon launching IntelliJ, ensure the [Apache Maven](https://maven.apache.org/) plugin is enabled.
    * From the menu bar found at the top of application, select `Plugins`, and ensure `Maven` is checked.
+4. Ensure that a project is opened via its `pom.xml` located at the _root directory_ of the project.
+   * When prompted, select `Open as Project`.
+   * If prompted, select `Delete Existing Project and Import`.